MariamFarman/Modulated-SubGraph-Finder/README.md

 * enhanceGraphics (Cytoscape Plugin)

 ### Getting Started

-#### Importing networks
+#### Importing MSF networks

+`File-> Import-> Network-> File-> NetworkFile.text-> Advanced Options-> Tick Delimiter **SPACE**-> Untick Use first line as column names`

+Click column 1 and select as source node
+Click on column 2 and set as target node
+Click on column 3 and set as interaction type.
+Click ok.

+The MSF netwok has been imported to Cytoscape, to add directional follow the next steps

+Click on Style
+Select Edge attributes
+Drop down Source Arrow Shape

+`Column -> Column 6
+ Mapping Type -> Discrete Mapping
+ For 1 selec the arrow ->`

+Drop down Target Arrow Shape

+`Column -> Column 4
+ Mapping Type -> Discrete Mapping
+ For 1 selec the arrow ->`

+ To add node attributes follow steps

+`File-> Import-> Table-> File-> SourceWeight.text Where to import Table Data -> To selected netowkrs only Network List -> NetworkFile.text
+Import Data as -> Node Table Columns
+Key Column for Networks -> Shared name
+Advanced Options-> Tick Delimiter **SPACE**-> Untick Use first line as column names`

+Click on Style
+Select Node attributes
+Drop down size

+`Column -> Column 3
+ Mapping Type -> Passthrough Mapping`

+ Drop down Border Paint

+ `Column -> Column 5
+ Mapping Type -> Continous Mapping`
+ Set Border width to 25

+#### Importing StringApp network
 After successful download of Cytoscape and StringApp and enhanceGraphics inside cytoscape.
 Follow the steps

 `File->Import->Network->Public Databases`

 A new window would open then select `Data source ` as `String : protein query`.
 Next select the organism as Homo sapiens.
-Then enter the gene list and click `import`.
+Then enter the complete list of gene in MSF sub-graphs and click `import`.
 The string network from String database would be downloaded with the user input gene list but interactions from String database.
 Since we would have our own interaction we can remove the String interactions by

 `select->Edges->Select all edges` The right click on any edge in the network and click `Edit->cut`.
 All the string database edges would be removed.
-To import our network (**MSF** identified NetworkFile)

-`File->Import->Network->File` and select the networkFile.

 #### Merging networks